Wikia/guidelines/JSCodingConventions.md

 ### White Space Guidelines

-Our whitespace guidelines are based on the [jQuery Style Guide](http://contribute.jquery.org/style-guide/js/).
-We have copied them below so we can make changes to them as we see fit.
-In general, the jQuery style guide encourages liberal spacing for improved human readability.
-The minification process creates a file that is optimized for browsers to read and process.
+Our whitespace guidelines are based JSLint.
+There are also some rules listed below that are in addition to the onces JSLint prescribes.

 - Indentation with tabs.
 - No whitespace at the end of line or on blank lines.